cdli-gh/annodoc/index.md

 "Gilgamesh! how long will you sleep?"
 (GH 81, example from PPCS manual)

-Also used in seals:
+Also used for absolutive arguments before the non-verbal clause in seals:

-"In seal inscriptuons, the initial nominal phrase contains the name of the king as a vocative.
+"In seal inscriptions, the initial nominal phrase contains the name of the king as a vocative.
 The vocative normally has no marking in Sumerian ... [, but t]here are a few cases where the vocative is marked by .e; this is presumably an extension in use of the lcoative-terminative case."
 (Hayes, p.
 275)

 ~~~ conllu
 1	{d}i-bi2-	_	Ibbi-	_	_	8	voc	_	_